scribenet/scml_dtds/README.md

 ## Testing the DTD

 The file test_dtd.rb exists for testing examples against the DTD to verify that validation behaves as expected.
+It expects that xmlstarlet is installed and can be invoked by that name.

 ### Running the Tests